ClickTrap-Media/gatsby-plugin-google-fonts-gdpr/CONTRIBUTING.md

 As a first time contributor, you might find it hard to find an issue that you can work on.
 To make it easier for you, some issues will be labeled as "good first issue".
 This type of issue can be often done with a few changes to the source code, which does not require a too deep knowledge of the projects source code.
 Process of a code contribution.

-The step by step process for code contributions to gatsby-plugin-klaro looks like the following:
+The step by step process for code contributions to gatsby-plugin-klaro-google-fonts looks like the following:

  - Choose an issue that you want to resolve (Create one if you want to implement something, but there is no issue for it)
  - Create a comment in that issue that you want to resolve it.